mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 workflow alg but not the GUI, that way most users can't get it wrong.
 Then write a script which does it once a year for those power users who need that feature.

-- Newer devs: talk to more experienced devs, ask if there is a better way to do stuff?
+- Newer devs: talk to more experienced devs, ask if there is a better way to do stuff

 Invite them along to your user meetings to sit back and help.
-They're should not be there to run your meeting or take over.
-Instead they might recognise something that another group might have done, or a potential problem or even a hidden solution.
+They should not be there to run your meeting or take over.
+Instead they might recognise something that another group has done, a potential problem or even a hidden solution.

-Feel comfortable to say no (in gentler terms) whenever you think something is unreasonable, raise concerns and suggest alternatives.
-Users would rather not see multi months wasted on something they thought was trivial to do, as there can be a disconnect between perceived and actual difficulty.
+Feel comfortable saying no (in gentler terms) whenever you think something is unreasonable, raise concerns and suggest alternatives.
+Users would rather not see multiple months wasted on something they thought was trivial to do, as there can be a disconnect between perceived and actual difficulty.
 An extreme example might be a bespoke GUI for a single user when a script would be perfectly adequate.